wildfoxcard/lessons-typescript/readme.md

 # Typescript

-> This repo is me recording my typescript training from lessons online.
+> This repo is typescript training from lessons online.

 ### order